kitops-ml/pykitops/SECURITY.md

 # Security Policy

 ## Supported Versions
-The KitOps project community is committed to keeping this code secure.
+The KitOps community is committed to keeping this code secure.
 [We actively patch our most recent release](https://github.com/jozu-ai/pykitops/tags) for security issues, so we encourage all users to upgrade as quickly as possible.

 ## Reporting
 If you need to report a security vulnerability with the project please [email support](mailto:support@jozu.com?subject=[SECURITY]).